t-mart/mousehole/README.md

    The response will indicate its success or failure.

-5. Voila!
+5. Et voilà!
 Your seedbox IP address is now set up and will be updated every 61 minutes automatically.
 At any time, you can check the status of the last update or manually trigger an update using the `/status` and `/update-ip` endpoints, respectively.